Whidbey Island: Parks and reserve areas

-Whidbey Island contains Ebey's Landing National Historical Reserve, the first national historic reserve in the US created by the National Park Service to preserve the rural history and culture of the island and to protect the area's rare and sensitive plants.
+Whidbey Island contains several state and federal parks and recreation areas.
+The largest site is Ebey's Landing National Historical Reserve, created in 1978 as the first national historic reserve in the United States and maintained by the National Park Service to preserve the rural history and culture of the island and to protect the area's rare and sensitive plants.

 Washington State Parks located on the island include Deception Pass State Park (the most visited state park in Washington), Joseph Whidbey State Park, Fort Ebey State Park, Fort Casey State Park, Possession Point State Park, and South Whidbey State Park.
 There is also a series of county operated parks throughout the Island including: